jacobrosenthal/rust-training-aimldevfest-2019/src/org.md

 This a common pattern in Rust crates to create an easy way to import a group of functions, traits, etc that are commonly all used together.
 For example, the standard library also uses this pattern for `std::io::prelude::*`, which includes most functions, traits, and structs necessary for file I/O.

+If we take a look at the [rayon docs](https://docs.rs/rayon/1.1.0/rayon/prelude/index.html), you'll see exactly this pattern.

 You create a prelude by creating a module, just like other modules.
 However, typically prelude modules consist solely of `pub use` statements.

 ```rust,ignore